antropia-studio/antropia.studio/src/content/drafts/the-8-hour-myth.md

 This feeling isn't about laziness or lack of commitment.
 It's about something more fundamental: the growing disconnect between how we structure work and how I, and more generally humans, actually function at my best.

-Those rare times I've pushed myself into longer days—trying to squeeze out just a bit more—have always left me feeling miserable.
+Those rare times I've pushed myself into longer days — trying to squeeze out just a bit more — have always left me feeling miserable.
 Not accomplished.
 Not proud.
 Just depleted, wondering why I thought staring at a screen for extra hours would magically produce better work.

 ## The Myth of the Eight-Hour Day